-What's A Nonstick Skillet For?
+What's A Nonstick Frying Pan For?

 You may also use a nonstick skillet to make sticky things like caramel and candied nuts.
 For sticky foods like this, nonstick provides easy cleanup that's hard to beat.
 (If you've ever tried to clean burnt-on sugar from a stainless skillet, you'll understand the appeal of nonstick here.)